by Texas Homesteader ~

 - Various bee-safe chemicals & vaporizing applicators

 We like to use the gentlest method of treatment first, then move on to the harsher treatments only if the more gentle treatment doesn’t offer the desired result.
-Although we’re not ruling it out, we’ve not taken the chemical route yet.
-There are a few more natural methods for treating Varroa.
+Although we’re not ruling it out, we’ve not yet been forced to take the chemical.
+We prefer more natural methods for treating Varroa.

 Powdered Sugar Method Of Varroa Treatment